add-ons/plugin.video.redbull.tv/README.md

 	0.0.3
 		Fixed compatibility issue with Kodi forks (like SPMC) using python 2.6 Added error handling for when the server url errors out

+	0.0.4
+		Code cleanup/refactoring
+		Added thumbnailimage and summary to directories